marco/blimpy/architecture.md

 # Architecture

  - `dist`: The distribution directory.
 This is where minified files go for use.
-It is updated *not after every change*, but *on version increases* (commits in the style of `Bump to vX.Y.Z.`).

     - `blimpy.min.js`: The minified version of `src/blimpy.js`.